clockworknowledge/menome_processor/README.md

 * "name": f"{i+1}-{iq+1}",
 * "embedding": text embedding for similarity search

+### RAG Chat Pattern

+The LLM integration relies on the Advanced Retrieval Augmented Generation pattern known as Parent.
+This pattern leverages the graph and the graph document structure to provide both more specific, targeted answers to questions, while also returning focused sources.
+It does this by leveraging the graph document combined with the neo4j vector index and cosine similarity.
+The 'Child' chunks contain small, overlapping tokenized chunks of text are matched based on embedding similarity with the incoming question.

+The graph is used to look back up from the Child chunks, to the page they are associated with.
+The pages that are 'hit' and their overall parent Document are then collected and returned as part of a JSON response.

+This allows for very rich results to be returned including the source chunks, summary of the asssociated page, and the parent document.
+This pattern is extremely useful for giving the user specifically targeted answers, combined with the context of those answers.

 ### Running the system

 Start the Neo4j intance if you are using neo4j desktop locally.